torfason/zmisc/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-## Vector Lookups and Safer Sampling
+## Vector Look-Ups and Safer Sampling

-This package contains several utility functions, including functions to look up vector values from a lookup table, and functions that support a safer approach to vector sampling, sequence generation, and aggregation.
+A collection of utility functions that facilitate looking up vector values from a lookup table, and support a safer approach to vector sampling, sequence generation, and aggregation.

 ## Installation